-PARENT HANDBOOK 2018

-Dear Walt Whitman Parents,
+Parent Handbook 2019

 Welcome to Walt Whitman!
 We are thrilled that you are part of our camp family.
-Whether this is your child's first or ninth summer with us, we look forward to sharing a fun-filled season together.
+Whether Dear Walt Whitman Parents, this is your child's first or ninth summer with us, we look forward to sharing a fun-filled season together.
 Each summer our campers enjoy making new friends, reuniting with old friends, and feeling accepted and free to be themselves.

 We are sending this handbook to help you prepare for camp.
 It contains information on our policies and procedures, how to order Walt Whitman clothing, where to stay on Visiting Day and more!
 We update this handbook each year with important information.
 We encourage you to read through it and use it as the resource it is designed to be.

 Walt Whitman is about community - from Monday meetings to campfires, to group instruction on the soccer field or in the woodshop, the sense of community is seen and felt throughout camp.
 We help boys and girls develop self-confidence in everything they do.
 Campers are encouraged to push themselves and try new things in order to grow and develop as people.
 We foster an atmosphere of respect where everyone is included and boys and girls are kind and respectful of themselves and each other.
 Our campers develop lifelong friendships that are based on values that have been inherent to Walt Whitman since it was founded by Jed's family over 70 years ago.
-All of these elements combine to make Walt Whitman a unique and special place where boys and girls come together to have the summer of their lives!
+All of these elements combine to make Walt Whitman a unique and special place where boys and girls come together to have the

-There are many ways that we try to strengthen the Walt Whitman community.
+There are many ways that we try to strengthen the Walt Whitman community. summer of their lives!
 We create an environment that encourages kindness, friendship, participation and acceptance by the entire camp community; and we send clear and congruent messages to our campers and their families.
 To accomplish our goals, we need the support of both campers and their parents.
 The easiest and most important way that you, as parents, can help to foster the Walt Whitman community is by adhering to our rules and policies and ensuring that your camper understands them as well.

 As the summer approaches, we will send more detailed information about scheduling, medications, and more.
 Questions are sure to arise so plan to revisit this handbook as you prepare for the summer.
 Lots of valuable information is included.
 Please do not hesitate to contact us at any time with questions or concerns.
 We look forward to another wonderful summer at Walt Whitman.

-Carolyn # led

 Sincerely,

+Carolyn & Jed

 TABLE OF CONTENTS

-Summer 2018 Calendar Page 4
+Summer 2019 Calendar Page 4

 Required Forms Page 4

-Camper Biography Transportation Form Required Health Forms

-Camper Travel and Baggage Travel To and From Camp Baggage Shipping Information Page 5-6
+Camper Travel To and From Camp Page 5

+O Baggage Information Page 6

-Communication Correspondence To and From Camp Telephone Procedure Pages 6-7
+Correspondence To and From Camp Page 7

+Telephone Procedure Page 8

-Package Policy Page 7
+Package Policy Page 9

-Electronics Policy Page 8
+Electronics Policy Page 9

-Health Information Communication About Health Issues Required Health Forms Medical Charges Medications Other Health Concerns Pages 8-10

-Clothing, Equipment and Laundry Pages 11-14
+0 Health Information Pages 10-12

+CWW Clothing and Gear Page 13-14

+Camping Equipment Page 15-16

-Optional Programs Intensive Tennis Waterski Specialty Intensive Golf Horseback Riding Tutoring Pages 14-15
+Optional Programs Pages 17-18

-Trips Off Camp Trips Biking Trips Senior Camp Bus Trips Pages 16-19
+Trips Pages 19-22

-Camper Bank Pages 19-20
+(8) Camper Bank Pages 23

-· Visiting Day •
+Y Visiting Day Pages 24-25

-Driving Directions

-Hotel Recommendations
+Hotel Recommendations Page 26

-Restaurant Recommendations Page 23
+Restaurant Recommendations Page 27

-SUMMER 2018 CALENDAR
+SUMMER 2019 CALENDAR

-Tuesday, May 1 ALL forms must be submitted
+Wednesday, May 1 ALL forms must be submitted

-Saturday, June 23 Camper Arrival Day
+Wednesday, June 26 Camper Arrival Day

-Saturday, July 21 Visiting Day
+Saturday, July 20Visiting Day

-Sunday, July 22 August Campers Arrive
+Sunday, July 21 Second Session Campers Arrive

-Sunday, July 22 - Saturday, July 28 Pioneer Camp - Session 1
+Sunday, July 21 - Saturday, July 27......
+Pioneer Camp - Session 1

-Sunday, July 29 - Saturday, August 4 Pioneer Camp - Session 2
+Sunday, July 28 - Saturday, August 3......
+Pioneer Camp - Session 2

-Saturday, August 11 Last day at camp
+Wednesday, August 14......Last day of camp

-Monday, August 13 - Friday, August 17 Family Camp
+Saturday, August 17 - Wednesday, August 21......
+Family Camp

 REQUIRED FORMS